bluemellophone/thesis/README.md

 ------------

-This repository holds the source files used to generate my 2015 Master's Thesis entitled, &lsquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&ldquo;.
+This repository holds the source files used to generate my 2015 Master's Thesis entitled, &rdquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&rdquo;.

 This thesis document is meant to be a partial fullfillment of the requirements for a M.S. degree in Computer Science at RPI.
-The thesis document is paired with an oral presentation (given in August 2015) and an accompanying poster.

-The thesis document is to be added to the library at RPI.
-This thesis was submitted to the University in November 2015 for graduation December, 2015.
+The thesis is paired with an oral presentation (given in August 2015) and an accompanying poster.
+The final draft was submitted to the University in November 2015 for graduation December, 2015.

 Master's Committee
 * Charles Stewart, Thesis Advisor, Computer Science Department Chair